LTUC/amman-prep-d14/Class-04/part-01/facilitator/README.md

 ### what are external CSS and internal CSS and inline CSS?

 - External CSS is a CSS file that is linked to the HTML file.
-- Internal CSS is a CSS file embedded in the HTML file but in `style` tag.
+- Internal CSS is a CSS file embedded in the HTML file but in a `style` tag.
 - Inline CSS is a CSS code that is embedded in the HTML file but in the element that we want to style.

 > Example: